 Around this same time, nausea may develop.
 Nausea is generally not associated with PMS or fertility treatments, but some degree of nausea occurs in up to 90% of pregnancies.
 Avoiding an empty stomach by eating small, frequent meals can be helpful.
 Foods rich in protein or salt and low in fat are usually better tolerated than spicy or sweet foods.
 Nausea and fatigue will generally peak between eight and 10 weeks gestation before starting to improve – there is light at the end of the tunnel!

-Although COVID-19 can cause fatigue, it’s generally accompanied by other symptoms, including:
+Although COVID-19, influenza and RSV can cause fatigue, they’re generally accompanied by other symptoms, including:

 - Body aches

 - Chills and/or fever